Like most people who are serious about touring, I’ve flitted from one motorcycle route planner to another over the years.

 All of us use smartphones, laptops and desktops on a daily basis.
 And what I loved about MyRoute-app was that it was indifferent to these systems we are used to.

 The team of developers at MyRoute-app have (in my opinion) done an excellent job of producing a platform that is instinctive.
-And whilst you might have to dig around in a few of the settings to set it up to your individual needs, it does exactly what you would expect it to do as a motorcycle ride planner.
+And whilst you might have to dig around in a few of the settings to set it up to your individual needs, it does exactly what you would expect it to do as a motorcycle route planner.

 And I genuinely appreciate that.